 When including quotations from or references to others' work in your assignments and projects, you need to ensure they are fully attributed and referenced.
 The Library has some helpful guidance on referencing.

-You might also like to consult the Library's online courses which include RefWISe and PlagiarWISe - both of which will give you a thorough grounding in referencing and avoiding plagiarism.
+You might also like to consult the Library's online courses which include Introduction to Referencing and Avoiding Plagiarism - both of which will give you a thorough grounding in referencing and how to avoid plagiarism.

 Including short, fully referenced quotations in your assignments will not infringe the copyright of the original author.